 Black Saddle Patterns

-Dogs with saddle patterns are born with a traditional tan point pattern.
+Dogs with saddle patterns are born with a dark overlay that mimics a tan point pattern.
 But by the time they reach 18-24 months of age, the tan markings will have extended to cover most of the dog.

 Not long ago, saddles were considered a modified version of tan points.
 We now understand that saddle tan is caused by a loss-of-function (less active) hair cycle promoter combined with a gain-of-function (more active) ventral promoter.
 This produces large tan markings with a black saddle.

-Black saddle phenotypes cover anything between creeping tan to classic saddles.
-A half-way extended creeping tan phenotype can give a hooded phenotype with a widow’s peak on a dog’s forehead.
+Black saddle phenotypes cover anything between creeping tan to classic saddle tan.
+A half-saddle can give a hooded phenotype with a widow’s peak on the dog’s forehead.

-Sometimes, the yellow areas extend even further and cause very minimal saddles.
-The saddle can be solid black or show minor yellow banding, often producing stray yellow hairs or pale hair roots.
+Sometimes, the yellow areas extend very far and leave only minimal saddles.
+The saddle hairs can be solid black or show minor tan banding or tan roots, often with stray yellow hairs inside the saddle.

-Some dogs have a very small saddle or a yellow stripe down their topline.
+Some dogs have a very small or faded saddle or a yellow stripe down their topline.

 Saddle & Phaeomelanin Intensity